Guide to Kiwi workplaces

 Forethought - Do you and your partner have the same expectations?
 Have realistic expectations about living and working in New Zealand and understand that these settlement phases are normal

-Fun - excitement with the move to a new life in a new country.
+Fun - You are excited about moving to a new life in a new country.

-Fight - decision to battle with negative feelings and make the most of the opportunities available.
+Fight - You fight against the bad feelings and decide to make the most of the opportunities here.

 For more information about the stages of the settlement curve, and some tips and suggestions about making a smooth transition to life in New Zealand, check our 'tips for settling in' section.